 In this morning's New York Times magazine, former journalist Lori Gottlieb wrote a feature titled The Branding Cure, My so-called career as a therapist, about the dying practice of psychotherapy.
 As a newly minted psychotherapist, she sat in her empty office awaiting patients to flock to her door for her help.
 They neither flocked nor walked.
 They stayed away in droves.

+Okay.
+It's not white and snowy up here yet, but if you're beneath the 49th parallel, Canada is definitely north and in many ways, great.
+For one thing, today is Canadian Thanksgiving, a national holiday that always corresponds to your Columbus Day, and a great season for thanksgiving, too.
+Harvest Time.
 All over my neighbourhood, walking my two Dandie Dinmont Terriers today, I've encountered people harvesting or clearing out their gardens, a little prematurely placing Hallowe'en pumpkins on their porches and celebrating the splendour of the autumn colours.
 You have to see them to believe them.

-Last Thanksgiving, I was starving, skeletal and anxiously waiting to start an eating disorder program.
+This Thanksgiving Is My Happiest EverLast Thanksgiving, I was starving, skeletal and anxiously waiting to start an eating disorder program.

-You may have thought that and I wouldn’t blame you.
+I'm not dead.
+I'm still here.
+I'm not "away" in a mental hospital.
+I'm not manic and flying.
+You may have thought that and I wouldn't blame you.

 Last summer, before beginning his first year at Robert Land Academy 15-year-old Peter Darwin (who requested that his real name not be used) weighed 360 lbs.
 Since then Canada's only military-themed school for adolescent boys with multiple challenges has transformed him.